Federal Aid Programs

 Loans

 An educational loan is a form of financial aid that must be repaid, with interest.
 Grants, scholarships, work-study and other forms of gift aid typically cover the full cost of an education at Compton College.
 However, some students find that they must supplement their savings with student loans.
+To apply for a Federal Direct Loan, students must complete a mandatory loan entrance counseling session.
+Students must contact the Financial Aid Office or visit the College website for application procedures.

 Community colleges remain an affordable option for students.
 Loan debt and increasing loan default rates are concerning for Financial Aid Offices due to the impact it can have on the institution.
 As a result, the Compton College Financial Aid Office has adopted the following loan procedures for student borrowers.
 These procedures were implemented due to increasing student loan debt for graduates who eventually earn a BA/BS degree.
 Therefore, Compton College Financial Aid has a strict policy on established loan limits to (1) help students minimize debt, (2) help students keep aggregate loan eligibility available for when they transfer to four-year institutions, and (3) help improve financial literacy and responsibility so that future economic hardships and credit damage can be prevented.